Tognognongo/QCE-tutorial/README.md

 |3. | Adiabatic Quantum Support Vector Machines | Prasanna Date & Dong Jun Woun | 30 min   |

+## Prerequisits ##
+Follow the instructions at https://conda.io/projects/conda/en/latest/user-guide/install/index.html to install conda.

+Make sure your conda version is > 23.7.
+You can check your conda version by typing the command:

+$ conda --version

 ## Getting Started ##
 1. Open a terminal window